Sealed Air: History

 In November 2025, private equity firm Clayton, Dubilier & Rice agreed to acquire the company for a total enterprise value of $10.3 billion.
+The acquisition was completed on April 9, 2026 with Sealed Air becoming a privately held company and its shares ceased trading on the New York Stock Exchange.

 Acquisitions

 In 1970, Sealed Air acquired Smith Packaging Ltd., which was later renamed Sealed Air of Canada, Ltd., marking Sealed Air's first international move.
 In 1971, Sealed Air began marketing a new product; by laminating the AirCap cushioning to paper, the company now had Mail Lite padded shipping envelopes.

 In 1973, Sealed Air began marketing Ply-Mask, a pressure-sensitive polyethylene film used to protect delicate surfaces from scratches and the company's first product not based on its bubble technology.
 The same year, Sealed Air brought their market to Europe by acquiring 10 percent of Sibco Universal, S.A., a French manufacturing firm.
 Over the next few years, Sealed Air bought out the rest of Sibco and came up with the Sealed Air Solar Blanket.

 Acquired in 1977, Instapak foam is an expanding polyurethane foam that comes in a variety of densities.
 Used primarily for shipping, the foam-in-bag process molds to the shape of the object and expands to fill the void space of its shipping container.

 Sealed Air acquired Cellu Products Co. and Dri-Loc in 1983, Jiffy in 1987, Sentinel in 1991, Trigon Packaging NZ in 1993, and the Shurtuff Division of Shuford Mills, Inc. in 1993.
 In 1994, Sealed Air followed up with the further acquisitions of Hereford Paper and Allied Products Ltd., Sup-Air-Pack, Fill Air, and packaging companies based in Norway, France, and Italy.

 In 1998, Sealed Air was acquired and merged with the Cryovac Division of W.R.
 Grace for a $4.9 billion stock trade, and spun off from the Grace parent holding company as W. R. Grace, Inc. That corporation changed its name to the current Sealed Air.
 In June 2000, Sealed Air purchased Dolphin Packaging for $119 million, to better serve its European customers.
 In October 2011, Sealed Air acquired Diversey Holdings, until its acquisition by Bain Capital in September 2017.

 In October 2017, Sealed Air acquired Fagerdala Singapore Pte Ltd., a manufacturer and fabricator of polyethylene foam.

+In August 2018, Sealed Air acquired Austin Foam Plastics (AFP, Inc.), a leading, privately held fabricator of foam, corrugated, molded pulp and wood packaging solutions.